On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces: Introduction

-The (homogeneous) Sobolev spaces, $\Hdot^{1+\be}(\RR^2)$, where $\be\in[1,2]$, is a critical space for \eqref{eq:gsqg}.
-As in the case of the 2D Euler equation in vorticity form, \textit{criticality} in this context refers to the threshold Sobolev regularity where the velocity $u$ fails to automatically be Lipschitz.
-From this point of view, the critical spaces identify a threshold for regularity above which local well-posedness of the corresponding initial value problem is to be expected (the \textit{subcritical regime}), and below which some form of ill-posedness may emerge (the \textit{supercritical regime)}.
-Classically, local well-posedness at the endpoint case $\be=0$, which corresponds exactly to the vorticity form of the 2D Euler equations described above, above the critical spatial regularity has been known at least since \cite{Kato1967}.
-In fact, in this subcritical setting, local well-posedness in the spaces $H^{s}(\RR^d)$, $s>1+d/2$, is known in any dimension $d\geq2$ (see \cite{BourguignonBrezis1974, EbinMarsden1969, Kato1967, Kato1972, Temam1974}).
-The analogous result for the family \eqref{eq:gsqg} was established in the works \cite{ChaeConstantinCordobaGancedoWu2012, HuKukavicaZiane2015}, where local well-posedness was established in $H^{1+\be+\eps}(\RR^2)$, for any $\eps>0$.
-In the presence of strong dissipation, global regularity of solutions in the case $\be\in(0,1]$ with $m(D)=\Lam^\gam$, where $\gam=\be$, was collectively established by the mathematical community in the works \cite{Resnick1995, ConstantinWu1999, KiselevNazarovVolberg2007, CaffarelliVasseur2010, KiselevNazarov2009, ConstantinVicol2012, ConstantinTarfuleaVicol2015, ConstantinIyerWu2008, MiaoXue2011}.
+The (homogeneous) Sobolev spaces, $\dot{H}^{1+\beta }(\mathbb{R}^{2})$, where $\beta \in [1,2]$, is a scaling-critical space for {\eqref{eq:gsqg}}.
+As in the case of the 2D Euler equation in vorticity form, \textit{criticality} refers to the threshold of Sobolev regularity where the velocity field barely fails to be Lipschitz; it is moreover characterized by the regularity level for which the norm remains invariant with respect to the natural scaling symmetry of the system.
+From this point of view, the scaling-critical spaces identify a threshold for regularity above which local well-posedness of the corresponding initial value problem is expected to hold (the \textit{subcritical regime}), and below which some form of ill-posedness can be expected to emerge (the \textit{supercritical regime)}.
+Classically, local well-posedness above the critical regularity threshold at the endpoint case $\beta =0$ has been known at least since \cite{Kato1967}.
+In fact, in this subcritical setting, local well-posedness holds in the spaces $H^{s}(\mathbb{R}^{d})$, $s>1+d/2$, (stated for the velocity) for all dimensions $d\geq 2$ (see \cite{BourguignonBrezis1974,EbinMarsden1969,Kato1967,Kato1972,Temam1974}).
+The analogous result for the family {\eqref{eq:gsqg}} was established in the works \cite{ChaeConstantinCordobaGancedoWu2012,HuKukavicaZiane2015}, where local well-posedness was established in $H^{s}(\mathbb{R}^{2})$, $s>1+\beta$, for all $\beta\in(0,2)$.
+In the presence of strong dissipation, global regularity of solutions in the case $\beta \in (0,1]$ with $m(D)=\Lambda ^{\gamma }$, where $\gamma =\beta $, was collectively established by the mathematical community in the works \cite{Resnick1995,ConstantinWu1999,KiselevNazarovVolberg2007,CaffarelliVasseur2010,KiselevNazarov2009,ConstantinVicol2012,ConstantinTarfuleaVicol2015,ConstantinIyerWu2008,MiaoXue2011}.